element-hq/element-web/docs/config.md

 ## Integration managers

 Integration managers are embedded applications within Element to help the user configure bots, bridges, and widgets.
 An integration manager is a separate piece of software not typically available with your homeserver.
-To disable integrations, leave the options defined here out of your config.
+To disable integrations, set the options defined here to `null`.

 1. `integrations_ui_url`: The UI URL for the integration manager.
 2. `integrations_rest_url`: The REST interface URL for the integration manager.